openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 simultaneously scoped to both a project and domain.
-If neither a project or domain is provided for scope, and the authenticating user has a defined default project (`default_project_id`) attribute, then this will be treated as the prefered authorization scope.
+If neither a project or domain is provided for scope, and the authenticating user has a defined default project (`default_project_id`) attribute, then this will be treated as the preferred authorization scope.
 If there is no default project defined, then a token will be issued without an explicit scope of authorization.

 Request (Project Scoping):